Translate:

 · Gambling

-· Adult behaviors such as sex, pornography, or fantasy
+· behaviors such as sex, pornography, or fantasy

 How can addiction be identified?